R-Rothrock/trash/README.md

 # trash
-Simple trash command line system for Linx.
+Simple trash command line system for Linux.

 ## Installation
 Look for an instatller for your Linux distro in the `installers/` directory.
 If it's not there, please let me know.